RocketCommunicationsInc/astro-components/src/components/rux-status/README.md

 The Status Symbol combines color and shape to create a standard and consistent way to indicate the status of a device or feature.

-**Note**: Starting with Astro 4.1 Rux Status only includes the simple status indicators.
-The previously included Advanced Status Icons are now available in the [Rux Monitoring Icon component](https://bitbucket.org/rocketcom/astro-components/src/master/src/packages/rux-monitoring-icon).
+## Important Astro 4 Migration Note:

+Prior to Astro 4 the Rux Status Component was responsible for both the [small status indicators](https://astrouxds.com/ui-components/status-symbol) and the more complicated [monitoring icon](https://astrouxds.com/ui-components/icons-and-symbols).
+Astro 4 seperates these two use cases in to distinct components.
+The Rux Status Component is solely responsible for the status indicators.
+This component, [Rux Monitoring Icon Component](../rux-monitoring-icon/), replaces the previous "Advanced Status" features of Rux Status.

 ## Guidelines